 Toyota Leasing: Vendor will provide leased passenger vehicles used by MCSAP staff in the course of their work.
 These vehicles are leased into 3 year contracts with the best quote provided by a state contracted vendor.
-The leases end in August of 2024.
-NHP is piloting the purchase of electric vehicles versus renewing outside lease agreements.
-Depending on the outcome of the pilot program, NHP intends to either replace the remaining leased vehicles with new leased vehicles or purchase additional electric trucks.
+The leases end August of 2024.
+NHP intends to trade the vehicles in for new leases with a reasonable/similiar annual cost to the current agreements.